Keybinds

 Capital letters and Shift

-Terminals often report Shifted letters as uppercase KeyCode::Char('V')
+Terminals often report Shifted letters as uppercase KeyCode::Char('V') and may also set SHIFT.

-exactly in your binding.
+Match both code and mods exactly in your binding.

 By default, the fallback “insert printable char” only fires for unmodified keys (no modifiers).

-If you want Shift-only typing (e.g., Shift+v
+If you want Shift-only typing (e.g., Shift+v -> V) to insert without an explicit binding,

-you can relax the fallback policy inside PromptKeymap::map
+you can relax the fallback policy inside PromptKeymap::map:

 #![allow(unused)] fn main() { // inside PromptKeymap::map fallback use bevy_ratatui::crossterm::event::KeyModifiers as M; if self.allow_plain_char_insert { if let KeyCode::Char(c) = event.code { if event.modifiers.is_empty() || event.modifiers == M::SHIFT { return Some(ReplBufferEvent::Insert(c)); } } } }